-Your father, brother, friend and servant in Christ Jesus,
+Your servant in Christ Jesus,

 Fr.
 Don Planty